hyperledger/besu/KNOWN_ISSUES.md

 Fast sync is not currently supported on Digital Ocean.
 We are investigating options to [add support for fast sync on Digital Ocean](https://github.com/hyperledger/besu/issues/591).

-## Bootnodes must be validators when using onchain permissioning

-- Onchain permissioning nodes can't peer when using a non-validator bootnode [\#528](https://github.com/hyperledger/besu/issues/528)

-Workaround -> When using onchain permissioning, ensure bootnodes are also validators.

 ## Privacy users with private transactions created using v1.3.4 or earlier

 A critical issue for privacy users with private transactions created using Hyperledger Besu v1.3.4